Bees-png/Nigeria-malaria-analysis/README.md

 - **WHO Portal** – as the primary data source
 - **Canva (optional)** – to convert PDF dashboard into JPG for preview

-## 📁 Files in this Repository
+##  Files in this Repository
-- `Nigeria_Malaria_Analysis.pbix` – Power BI file (fully editable)
+- ` MALARIA ANALYSIS IN NIGERIA.pbix` – PowerBI file (fully editable)
-- `Nigeria_Malaria_Incidence.csv` – Filtered dataset for Nigeria
+- `442CEA8_ALL_LATEST.csv` – Filtered dataset for Nigeria
-- `nigeria-malaria-dashboard.pdf` – Exported dashboard for quick viewing
-- `nigeria-malaria-dashboard.jpg` – Image preview for GitHub and LinkedIn
+- `malaria dashboard.jpg` – Image preview for GitHub and LinkedIn

-## 🙋🏽‍♀️ Author
+## Author
 **Blessing Ofili**
 Public Health Advocate & Healthcare Data Analyst
-📍 Nigeria
+Nigeria
 🔗 LinkedIn: [https://linkedin.com/in/ofili-blessing-2b993a272](https://linkedin.com/in/ofili-blessing-2b993a272)

 ---

-⭐ If this dashboard was useful or inspiring, feel free to  give it a star, or reach out to collaborate.
+ If this dashboard was useful or inspiring, feel free to  give it a star, or reach out to collaborate.
 Together we can use data to power better health outcomes in Nigeria and beyond.